kostikoistinen/Tic-Tac-Toe/README.txt

 	from keras.utils.np_utils import to_categorical
 	from keras.models import load_model

+NOTES:
+I tried to combine the program into one executable file for convinience, but unfortunately, the pyinstaller didn't support tensorflow.

 Note that keras can have some issues if python is not adapted with GPU.
 Regardless of warning messages the program should still work.
 I ran the program with jupyter and didn't face any issues.
 If python program doesn't work, one can also try to download the jupyter file and run it inside jupyter notebook environment.

 - Kosti Koistinen